1. Pa Pinh Top

 Grilled stream fish (Photo source: Collected)

-After being cleaned, the fish will be marinated with mac khen - a typical spice of the Northwest mountains, combined with lemongrass and chili to enhance the flavor.
+After being cleaned, the fish will be marinated with mac khen - a typical spice of the Northwest mountains and forests, combined with lemongrass and chili to enhance the flavor.
 The fish is clamped on bamboo sticks, slowly grilled over charcoal until the skin is golden brown and crispy, giving off an attractive aroma.
 When enjoying, diners will feel the sweetness of the fish mixed with the strong aroma of spices, creating an unforgettable dish.
-In particular, grilled stream fish is often served with wild vegetables and dipped in cham cheo - a traditional dipping sauce imbued with the identity of the Thai people.
+In particular, grilled stream fish is often eaten with wild vegetables and dipped in cham cheo - a traditional dipping sauce imbued with the identity of the Thai people.

 5. Buffalo jerky

-Buffalo jerky (Photo source: Collected)
+Smoked buffalo meat (Photo source: Collected)

 The finished product has an attractive reddish-brown color, firm meat fibers, and a strong aroma of smoke and spices.
-When enjoyed, the buffalo meat has a moderate toughness, rich flavor, and the more you chew, the more you can feel the characteristic flavor.
+When enjoyed, the buffalo meat has a moderate toughness, rich flavor, and the more you chew, the more you can feel the distinctive flavor.
 This dish is not only popular in the daily meals of local people but is also very popular with tourists.

 6. Wild vegetables with dipping sauce